grofit/aurelia-textcomplete/readme.md

 * **replace** - An optional method to be used for replacing content in the textarea, this is used within the underlying framework so it passes the value into the method and expects a resulting string containing the $1 result of its regex and the value selected from the options returned from the search
 * **template** - An optional method to return a template for display within the results from the search, this will be added to the DOM and is passed the value from the search step.
 * **native-options** - The options to use for the text completion, based upon the options object in the jquery-textcomplete documentation.

+If you are using the attribute versions they will need to be applied to a `textarea` or something with `contentEditable`.

 ### Helper methods